-48 Council shall circulate to each Fellow and Member by mid-March (usually with the March issue of The Society's journal Weather) a list of duly qualified persons whom they nominate for the vacancies about to occur on Council.
+48 Council shall circulate to each Fellow and Member by mid-March (usually as a Notice to Members available online or circulated with the March issue of The Society's journal Weather) a list of duly qualified persons whom they nominate for the vacancies about to occur on Council.

-Not later than 30 days after the issue of Council's list any five Fellows or Members but not more than five, may nominate any other duly qualified person to fill any vacancy for an Officer by delivering an appropriate written nomination to the General Secretary at the Society's address together with the written consent of the nominee to accept office if elected, but each such nominator shall be debarred from nominating any other person for the same election.
+Not later than 30 days after the issue of Council's list any five Fellows or Members but not more than five, may nominate any other duly qualified person to fill any vacancy for an Officer by delivering an appropriate written nomination to the General Secretary at the Society's address or via email together with the written consent of the nominee to accept office if elected, but each such nominator shall be debarred from nominating any other person for the same election.